tlux/database_yaml_config_provider/README.md

 # Database YAML Config Provider

-An Elixir 1.9+ config provider tocan load a Rails style database.yml file with the following structure when booting up the application.
+An Elixir 1.9+ config provider to load a Rails style database.yml file with the following structure when booting up the application.

 ```yaml
 production: